corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/api-serialisation.md

 {{< /note >}}

 {{< note >}}
 Custom serializers targeting Corda platform types or JDK types are not allowed.
-They will fail to be registered to Corda.
+They will not be registered with Corda.
 {{< /note >}}

 {{< warning >}}